JulianChow94/Windows-screenFetch/README.md

 screenFetch was originally made as a "Bash Screenshot Information Tool".
 Simply, it lets you display detailed information about your system in the terminal, it also comes with a ASCII logo for the detected Linux distribution.

+This doesn't work on Windows natively and this project is my attempt to provide a solution that does not require obtaining a linux environment on windows.

 <a href="https://github.com/KittyKatt/screenFetch"> The original can be found in KittyKatt's repository.</a>

 #### How is it different? <hr>